-In a review written by the NCBI on the effects of antidepressants on the weight gain, it was found out that Selective serotonin reuptake inhibitors like sertraline induced weight changes over a period of time.
+In a review written by on NCBI web site on the effects of antidepressants on the weight gain, it was found out that Selective serotonin reuptake inhibitors like sertraline induced weight changes over a period of time.
 More than 25% of the people who take Zoloft, gain weight over the course of 6 months.

 Avoid Interactions With Alcohol and Marijuana

 Use of Zoloft with alcohol may result in various withdrawal symptoms and complicate the recovery process.
 The study conducted back in 2010 is focused on the use of Zoloft with the combination of Naltrexone to treat depression and alcohol addicted individuals.
 The combination of sertraline and Naltrexone helped to improve the depressive symptoms, prevent relapse and decrease adverse problems.

 Mixing Zoloft with weed could lead to a higher concentration of sertraline in the body system.
 This could cause more significant side effects in a user’s body.
 It would look like the user had overdosed on sertraline.
 It could lead to a serotonin syndrome, and the two should be abruptly not mixed or interact.
 There are reports when users experience panic attacks from interacting with the two substances.